gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

 ..  container:: justify

-    And choose *System* for both centering and output.
+    Choose *System* for both centering and output.
 Then, let us specify to GROMACS which atoms are going to be pulled.
 This can be done by adding 2 additional groups named *End1* and *End2* to the index file *index.ndx*:

+..  container:: justify

     Create an index file by typing: